stain/s11.no/content/2022/phd/acknowledgements/index.md

 I am grateful for all the wonderful discussions, technical contributrions and long-lasting friendships formed in the [RO-Crate community](#communitylist) since its early inception [[Ó Carragáin 2019a]] at Workshop on Research Objects [(RO2018)](https://www.researchobject.org/ro2018/).
 Without you there would not have been any RO-Crate!

-I would particularly like to thank Peter Sefton, without which co-chairing, enthusiasm and pragmatism I would easily had got lost the weeds.
+I would particularly like to thank Peter Sefton, without whose co-chairing, enthusiasm and pragmatism I would easily had got lost in the weeds.
 I am forever in debt to Eoghan Ó Carragáin who managed to get me and Peter to agree even on the trickiest issues, and led the community through its formative years.

-I want to thank Simone Leo, which persistent work and leadership on [Workflow Run Crate](https://w3id.org/ro/wfrun/) and the RO-Crate Python library [[De Geest 2023a]] has shown that RO-Crate works in practice even for detailed provenance.
+I want to thank Simone Leo, whose persistent work and leadership on [Workflow Run Crate](https://w3id.org/ro/wfrun/) and the RO-Crate Python library [[De Geest 2023a]] has shown that RO-Crate works in practice even for detailed provenance.

-Thank you to Bruno Kinoshita who kindly (and on own initiative) helped proof this whole thesis, you have contributed to our common goals in so many ways, going back to when we first worked on Semantic Web, Apache Jena, and Common Workflow Language and later RO-Crate.
+Thank you to Bruno Kinoshita who kindly (and on his own initiative) helped proof this whole thesis, you have contributed to our common goals in so many ways, going back to when we first worked on Semantic Web, Apache Jena, and Common Workflow Language and later RO-Crate.

 I am very grateful to Daniel Garijo, with whom I have enjoyed many insightful discussions and idea developments for more than a decade (since the early days of Research Objects!), from the cellar of Dagstuhl to beaches of San Diego!
 I appreciate your enthusiasm and many invaluable and constructive contributions to manuscripts, specifications and code.

-I want to thank Leyla Jael Castro, for your continuous positivity and drive, and for pushing us to run RO-Crate training workshops together with Núria Queralt Rosinach and Claus Weiland.
+I want to thank Leyla Jael Castro, for your continuous positivity and drive, and for pushing us to run RO-Crate training workshops together with Núria Queralt Rosinach, Claus Weiland and Jonas Grieb.
 I always appreciate our discussions and writing together, and I am so glad that you are much better than me to remember submission deadlines!

 RO-Crate is standing on the shoulders of giants, and I would like to thank the whole Research Object community [[Goble 2018]] for persisting on the early RO ideas [[Newman 2009], [Bechhofer 2013]].
 I have particular fond memories of whiteboard sessions with Sean Bechhofer, Khalid Belhajjame, Paolo Missier, David De Roure, and Kevin Page in the productive [Wf4Ever project](https://s11.no/2020/archive/wf4ever/) that laid the foundation for what is now RO-Crate.

 This PhD is in many ways born out of
+[ELIXIR Europe](https://elixir-europe.org/), not just through the many fruitful co-authorships
+(section [B.1](../contributions/#my-contributions)),
-[ELIXIR Europe](https://elixir-europe.org/), not just through its many fruitful co-author contributions (section [B.1](../contributions/#my-contributions)), but also as the "ELIXIR way" of working is emblematic for the approach taken by RO-Crate community: open collaborations where institutional and project boundaries are blurred out in favour of jointly building pragmatic solutions.
+but also as the "ELIXIR way" of working is emblematic for the approach taken by RO-Crate community: open collaborations where institutional and project boundaries are blurred out in favour of jointly building pragmatic solutions.

 I would like to thank the lovely people of ELIXIR Belgium (incl.
 Frederik, Ignacio, Paul, Rafael, Bert), ELIXIR Spain (incl.
 José Mª, Laura, Salva, Adam, Pau), ELIXIR HUB (incl.
 Justin, Jonathan, Marieke, Gavin, Niklas, Katharina), ELIXIR DE (incl.
 Björn, Anika, Sebastian, Nils, Michael), ELIXIR CH (Alex, Patricia), ELIXIR UK (incl.
 Susanna, Nicola, Xenia, Tim, Neil), ELIXIR NL (Núria, Egon, Chris, Marco, Rob, Helena) and many others I may have missed listing.
 I want to particularly thank everyone who organized and participated in the [ELIXIR Biohackathons](https://biohackathon-europe.org/) which always inspires me and has helped build our communities.

 This thesis frequently mentions the Common Workflow Language[^1], and many of the ideas spur out of methods that were first tried by the [CWL community](https://www.commonwl.org/contributors/) (see for example [[Möller 2017],[Robinson 2017],[Khan 2019],[Crusoe 2022]]), which I am grateful for.
-I want to thank Michael Crusoe, not just for your tiredless work on bringing CWL together and willingness to put FAIR workflow theories into practice, but also for our enduring friendship and your support throughout most of the rabbit holes I've ventured into.
+I want to thank Michael Crusoe, not just for your tiredless work on bringing CWL together and willingness to put FAIR workflow theories into practice, but also for our enduring friendship and your support throughout most of the rabbit holes I have ventured into.
 I want to thank Peter Amstutz, Hervé Ménager and the rest of the CWL leadership team and the many volunteers.

 I also need to thank members of the [BioCompute Object](https://biocomputeobject.org/) community, particularly Hadley, Jonathon, Raja, Dennis, Vahan, Janisha, Amanda, and Nicola.
 I thank the [Workflows Community Initiative](https://workflows.community/) in particular Sean R. Wilkinson, Rafael Ferreira da Silva, and Kyle Chard.

-From the [FAIR Digital Object Forum](https://fairdo.org/) I need to place particular thanks to Peter Wittenburg, Luiz Olavo Bonino da Silva Santos, Maggie Hellström, Ulrich Schwardmann and Rainer Stotzka.
+From the [FAIR Digital Object Forum](https://fairdo.org/) I need to place particular thanks to Peter Wittenburg, Luiz Olavo Bonino da Silva Santos, Maggie Hellström, Christophe Blanchi, Ulrich Schwardmann and Rainer Stotzka.
 I also want to thank all the members of the [Research Data Alliance](https://www.rd-alliance.org/)'s FAIR Digital Object Fabric interest group.

 Mark Wilkinson, we first worked together on BioMoby services and Taverna workflows, which seems a long way from where we are today with FAIR!
 Looking back from this thesis, perhaps we could consider those to be early FAIR digital objects as well?
 I want to thank you for your enthusiasm, and for bringing me in to the Apples2Apples hackathons -- thank you also to Robert, Richard, Wilko, David, Alban, and Allyson.